webfox/silverstripe-gallery/README.md

     - GalleryExtension
 ```

-By defaults the galleries are disabled, but if you have applied the extension to a superclass You can disable the gallery on a subclass:
+By default both galleries are enabled, but can be disabled by setting `enabled` to `false`, which can also be used to disable the gallery on a subclass:

 ```
 SubclassOfPage: